UltraStar-Deluxe/ultrastar-play.github.io/README.md

     - You can test the generated static website by deploying it locally using `npx http-server ./out`

 ## Translations
-Internationalization (i18n) for the [UltraStar website](https://github.com/UltraStar-Deluxe/ultrastar-play.github.io) has been prepared using `.yml` files.
+Internationalization (i18n) for the website has been prepared using `.yml` files.

-The files are located in `ultrastar-play.github.io/public/locales/`
+The files are located in `public/locales/`

 Behind the scenes, next-i18next uses these files to generate static HTML pages for every language.